Metropolis (1927 film): Original reception

+A month after their first review, Variety founder Sime Silverman reviewed the film in New York and considered the film to have mass appeal but called it "a weird story, visionary all of the time, without any degree of unusual imagination and offtimes monotonous".

 Nazi propagandist Joseph Goebbels was impressed with the film's message of social justice.
-In a 1928 speech he said, "the political bourgeoisie is about to leave the stage of history.
+In a 1928 speech, he said, "the political bourgeoisie is about to leave the stage of history.
 In its place advance the oppressed producers of the head and hand, the forces of Labor, to begin their historical mission".
 Shortly after the Nazis came to power, Goebbels told Lang that, on the basis of their seeing Metropolis together years before, Hitler had said that he wanted Lang to make Nazi films.

 German cultural critic Siegfried Kracauer later wrote of Metropolis, "The Americans relished its technical excellence; the English remained aloof; the French were stirred by a film which seemed to them a blend of [composer] Wagner and [armaments manufacturer] Krupp, and on the whole an alarming sign of Germany's vitality."

 Lang later expressed dissatisfaction with the film.
 In an interview with Peter Bogdanovich in Who the Devil Made It: Conversations with Legendary Film Directors, published in 1998, he expressed his reservations:

 In his profile of Lang, which introduced the interview, Bogdanovich suggested that Lang's distaste for his film also stemmed from the Nazi Party's fascination with it.
 Von Harbou became a member of the Party in 1933.
 She and Lang divorced the following year.
 Lang later moved to the United States to escape the Nazis, while Harbou stayed in Germany and continued to write state-approved films.